-A meme showing a picture of a doctor and the paramedic who saved each others life has been making its way around Twitter, but it started with the Unbelievable Facts blog site:
+A meme showing a picture of a doctor and the paramedic who saved each others lives has long circulated on social media, in large part due to an April 2016 Unbelievable Facts Facebook post:

 In 1981, a pediatrician saved the life of a 3.2-pound premature baby boy by working around the clock to beat the odds & stabilize him.
 In 2011, the pediatrician was pinned inside a burning vehicle after a car collision, but was saved by the premature baby, who had grown up to become a paramedic.

-The story (and photo) comes from a March 2015 KTLA report about Dr. Michael Shannon and Paramedic Chris Trokey reuniting childhood cancer research fundraiser four years after Trokey saved Shannon’s life — and 30 years after Shannon saved Trokey’s life:
+The story (and appended photograph) originated with a March 2015 KTLA report about the doctor and the once-premature baby — Dr. Michael Shannon and Chris Trokey — reuniting at a fundraiser four years after Trokey saved Shannon’s life in 2011:

 Exactly four years ago, on March 29, 2011, Dr. Michael Shannon was driving on Pacific Coast Highway in Dana Point when a semi-truck T-boned his SUV, pinning his vehicle underneath the truck as it caught fire.